snagimmo/qmk_shooter/docs/guide_claw_en.md

 # Overview

 There's two setup ways to play this game.
-The one is easy, the other is a litte annoying.
+One is easy, and the other is a hassle.

-If you are a Claw44's user, all you have to do is to apply a patch to your local `qmk_firmware` directory.
+If you are a Claw44's user, all you have to do is to apply a patch to your local directory.

-However, if you want to rewrite/overwrite your `keymap.c`, see `qmk_shooter/docs/guide_other_en.md`.
+However, if you want to rewrite/overwrite your `keymap.c`, see [docs/guide_other_en.md](https://github.com/snagimmo/qmk_shooter/blob/main/docs/guide_other_en.md).

 # Easy Setup